 Kimchee is a traditional Korean dish that is practically ‘King’ in Korean cuisine.
 When we visited Seoul in 1990, it was a staple on every menu we saw, and it can be included in a wide variety of dishes.
 Fast forward 20 years later and kimchee is popular in almost every culture and is especially trendy in the States.

 There seems to be some question as to the correct spelling of this pungent fermented side dish is it kimchee or kimchi?
-However, it is spelled is does not affect the sharp, spicy taste of this age-old delicacy.
+However, it is spelled, it does not affect the sharp, spicy taste of this age-old delicacy.